What are the biggest early dating mistakes women do?

 Meeting a man with perfect chemistry can be a huge emotional roller coaster.

-But emotions can dissipate, or can come crushing down.
+But emotions can dissipate, or can come crashing down.
 And that’s where it all goes to waste.

 Your rational side takes over.
 Now you feel silly, or weak for having being so excited.
 Maybe you have a more boring boyfriend, or you see yourself as “rational”.
 So to avoid he reminds you of your moment of “weakness” you cut him out (Commitment and Consistency principle, Cialdini).